How to generate all possible rational Wilf-Zeilberger forms?: Preliminaries

-In both cases, the rational functions $f_1,\dots,f_n$ are called the \emph{certificates} of $ H $.
-Two hypergeometric (resp.\ hyperarithmetic) terms $ H_1 $ and $ H_2 $ are \emph{conjugate}, denoted by $ H_1\simeq H_2 $, if they have the same certificates. \end{definition} Since $ \si_i $ and $\si_j $ commute, the certificates $ f_1,\dots,f_n $ of a hypergeometric term $ H $ satisfy the following compatibility conditions:
+In both cases, the rational functions $f_1,\dots,f_n$ are called the \emph{certificates} of~$H$.
+Two hypergeometric (resp.\ hyperarithmetic) expressions~$ H_1 $ and~$ H_2 $ are called \emph{conjugate}, denoted by $ H_1\simeq H_2 $, if they have the same certificates. \end{definition} Since $ \si_i $ and $\si_j $ commute, the certificates $ f_1,\dots,f_n $ of a hypergeometric term~$ H $ satisfy the following compatibility conditions:

-The certificates $ f_1,\dots,f_n $ of a hyperarithmetic term $ H $ satisfy the following compatibility conditions:
+Similarly, the certificates $ f_1,\dots,f_n $ of a hyperarithmetic expression~$H$ satisfy the following compatibility conditions: